microcks/microcks.io/content/documentation/guides/installation/podman-compose.md

 To get started, make sure you first have the [Podman](https://podman.io/getting-started/installation) and the [Podman Compose](https://github.com/containers/podman-compose) packages installed on your system.

-Then, in your terminal issue the following commands:
+Then, in your terminal, issue the following commands:

 1. Clone this repository.